juliuskoval/NLog.Targets.OpenTelemetryProtocol/README.md

 - **IncludeEventProperties** : If you're doing structured logging, this determines whether to include NLog LogEvent properties as attributes.
 By default true, optional.
 - **IncludeScopeProperties** : If you're doing structured logging, this determines whether to include NLog ScopeContext properties as attributes.
 By default false, optional.
 - **IncludeEventParameters** : Whether to fallback to including NLog LogEvent parameters as attributes, when no NLog LogEvent properties.
 By default false, optional.
+- **ResolveOptionsFromName** : Allows you to use the [Options pattern](https://learn.microsoft.com/en-my/dotnet/core/extensions/options) to initialize the target using an instance of `OtlpExporterOptions` defined in appsettings.json.
+If the setting is not empty, NLog will try to resolve `OtlpExporterOptions` from the name given by this setting and `UseHttp`, `Endpoint` and `Headers` will be ignored.
+For an example, see the `TestWebApp` project.